panvancouver/panvancouver.github.io/school-closures.md

 > Rather than shutter schools, residents argue, districts should reinvest in them.
-They point to full-service community schools, a reform model that combines rigorous academics with wraparound services for children and families, as promising alternatives. from Rachel .
-M. Cohen, "[The Devastating Impact of School Closures on Students and Communities](http://www.alternet.org/education/devastating-impact-school-closures-students-and-communities)" April 22, 2016
+They point to full-service community schools, a reform model that combines rigorous academics with wraparound services for children and families, as promising alternatives.
+> <cite>from Rachel .
+M. Cohen, "[The Devastating Impact of School Closures on Students and Communities](http://www.alternet.org/education/devastating-impact-school-closures-students-and-communities)" April 22, 2016</cite>

 [Research and Articles]()